peterhry/peterhrynkow.com/resume.md

 A lifelong learner, Peter brings a diverse background in design, technology, and marketing that allows him to communicate at all levels of an organization.

+## Key Strengths

+- Translating epics into elegant technical solutions that balance cost, complexity, and value to the business.

+- Coaching Scrum teams to work effectively and deliver high quality work each sprint.

 ## Work history

 **Rival Technologies**<br>